from

 The origin of Chalosse.

-products, the name Chalosse lives on through local specialties, including:
+through its local specialties, including:

 ·

-Label Rouge and IGP-certified
+Label Rouge (red label) and IGP-certified

 Bœuf de Chalosse (beef)